Final tally will be better than what exit polls predicted: Nitin Patel

 This is how BJP fought 2019 LS Elections

-He said while campaign for the Lok Sabha polls across the country, he and other BJP leaders knew that their party and its allies will certainly win.
+He said while campaigning for the Lok Sabha polls across the country, he and other BJP leaders knew that their party and its allies will certainly win.

 "I am confident that the BJP and NDA will get more seats than what is being forecast in the exit polls.
 Many exit polls even suggested that the NDA's tally would surpass the existing numbers in the Lok Sabha," Patel said.

-Elections to 542 seats of the 543-member Lok Sabha ended Sunday and the counting of votes is slated for Thursday.
+Elections to 542 seats of the 543-member Lok Sabha ended on Sunday and the counting of votes is slated for Thursday.

 Most exit polls have forecast another term for Prime Minister Modi, with some of them projecting that the BJP-led NDA would get over 300 seats to comfortably cross the majority mark of 272 in the Lok Sabha.